coderinsg/piper-ai/piper-ai/Lab1/LabGuide-Lab1.md

   - "RESOURCES" - to get a quick overview of the resources consumed by the cluster
   - "DASHBOARD" - multiple views of the cluster including general stats and cost related information.

-## Running workload on the cluster
+## Run a workload on the newly provisioned virtual kubernetes cluster
 1. Select "KUBECTL" where a console will be shown below.
 2. The console provides a secure way to interact and issue commands to the cluster with "kubectl" as a prefix, barring other commands.
 3. Run the command `kubectl run nginx --image=nginx`.
 The return result `pod/nginx created` shows that pod was created.